-- MESSAGES from parents will be relayed to students during the school day AFTER a block period (not during) -except in case of an emergency. - WORK PERMITS are handled in the school office. - "LOST AND FOUND" bins are located inside the Main Office.
+- MESSAGES from parents will be relayed to students during the school day AFTER a block period (not during) -except in case of an emergency.
+Please email your daughter if possible. - WORK PERMITS are handled in the school office. - \1OST AND FOUND \ bins are located inside the Main Office.
 Students may retrieve their OWN lost articles.
 They MAY NOT take lost articles belonging to other students.
 Articles not claimed are donated to local charities after 30 days. - GOOD STUDENT DISCOUNT FORMS for insurance purposes are processed in the Guidance Office.